mittalmridul/TriviaTitans/README.md

 # Trivia Titans

-This project, **Trivia Titans**, is a Quiz Application developed as part of the coursework for **Introduction to Java (CS9053)** for Fall 2024 at NYU Tandon School of Engineering.
+This project, **Trivia Titans**, is a Quiz Application .
 The application is built using **Spring Boot**, with a focus on integrating database connections and demonstrating multithreading concepts.

-Developed By : Mridul Mittal, Utsav Sharma , Eshaan Raj Sharma
+Developed By : Mridul Mittal
 ---

 ## Technologies Used